 The advantage to investing in a savings account is that you can hold the money here as long as you like, it is fully available to you when you need it, and it is FDIC insured.

-Currently you can get really competitive savings account rates with CIT Bank.
+Currently you can get really competitive rates with online savings accounts.
 Their rates are much better than what you get with your typical local bank.

 Certificate of Deposit

 CDs are getting slightly more interest than high interest savings accounts.
 The downside to a CD is that you lock up your money for a specific period.